-- 12. The impact of the passage of time and the politics of memory (all, of 1948 exodus); preparation for the field trip - 13.
-[L] Field trip to the Palm"ach (Jewish elite fighting force in the pre-Israel period) Museum (walking distance from Tel Aviv University) - Discussing the field trip; the Israeli/Jewish CM of Hanukkah, Historical controversies, internal/external CMs as well as self- and external-censorship (all, about the 1948 exodus) - 15.
-[L] Film "Izkor: Slaves of memory" (commemoration practices, education and ceremonies in Israel regarding the conflict, 1948 and the Holocaust) - 16.
-Discussing the film, the Israeli official memory of 1948 exodus and the peace process, major events in the exodus's memory
+- 12. The Israeli CM of the 1948 Palestinian exodus, as well as a model of the fixation and transformation of that CM; preparation for the field trip - 13.
+[L] Field trip to the Palm"ach (Jewish elite fighting force in the pre-Israel period) Museum (walking distance from Tel Aviv University) - 14.
+Discussing the field trip; factors that has shaped the Israeli CM of the 1948 Palestinian exodus (and of the conflict at large) - 15.
+[L] Film "Izkor: Slaves of memory" (commemoration practices, education and ceremonies in Israel regarding the conflict, 1948 and the Holocaust)